-How to set up google alerts is a very common question, that’s why we decided to create this step-by-step guide to help you with taking your first steps into the world of mentions tracking and monitoring.
+How to set up google alerts is a very common question, that’s why we decided to create this step-by-step guide to help you with taking your first steps into the world of social media tracking tools.

 We will present to you a detailed guide on how to create a google alert in 3 simple steps and of course why it is necessary to do so.
 So, let’s have a closer look into the potential of google alerts, and search queries.

 Let’s take a closer look at the main reasons why someone should use Google Alerts.

 First things first, the most common use case of Google alerts is to monitor brand mentions and be aware all the time of online conversations around your brand.
 No wonder that it’s one of the main tools used in press clipping.